College Factual by our College Data Analytics Team

 Student to Faculty Ratio

-With a student to faculty ratio of 16 to 1, SUNY Oswego is about average in this regard as the nationwide rate is 15 to 1.
-While this does not translate directly to class size, it's a good indicator of how much time professors will have to spend with their students on a one-on-one basis.
+With a student to faculty ratio of 15 to 1, State University of New York at Oswego is about average in this regard as the nationwide rate is 15 to 1.
+While this does not translate directly to class size, it’s a good indicator of how much time professors will have to spend with their students on a one-on-one basis.

-The full-time faculty percentage at SUNY Oswego is 64%.
+The full-time faculty percentage at State University of New York at Oswego is 66%.
 This is higher than the national average of 47%.

 0